akr2002/vo-docker/README.md

 docker run -it --rm -e DISPLAY=$DISPLAY -e ALSA_CARD=sofhdadsp --device /dev/snd --device /dev/dri/card0 -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /home/user/.vendetta:/root/.vendetta vo
 ```
 First time only: Install the client

 6. Play as usual.

-Next time onwards you just need to follow steps 6 and 7 (and 5 if you shut down your computer).
+Next time onwards you just need to follow steps 5 and 6 (and 4 if you shut down your computer).

 ## Known issues:
 1. You cannot write into `~/.vendetta` as unprivileged user on host machine.
 This is by design.
 You can always place plugins as root or use the container to do the same.